 - In Neighborhood Commercial (NCD), Eastern Neighborhoods Mixed Use Districts, Residential-Commercial Combined (RC), RTO, RTO-M, RM-3, or RM-4 zoning districts (i.e. the districts where restaurants are not simply considered retail service), there are two definitions for restaurant uses the primary difference being if alcoholic beverages are served.

-Restaurants (Section 790.91 / Section 890.91) are retail eating or eating and drinking use which serves foods to customers for consumption on or off the premises and which has seating.
-It may have a Take-Out Food use as defined by Planning Code Section 790.122 as a minor and incidental use.
-It may provide on-site beer, wine, and/or liquor sales for drinking on the premises (with ABC license types 41, 47, 49, 59, or 75); however, if it does so it shall be required to operate as a Bona Fide Eating Place as defined in Section 790.142.
+Restaurants (Section 102) are retail eating or eating and drinking use which serves foods to customers for consumption on or off the premises and which has seating.
+It may provide on-site beer, wine, and/or liquor sales for drinking on the premises (with ABC license types 41, 47, 49, 59, or 75); however, if it does so it shall be required to operate as a Bona Fide Eating Place as defined in Section 102.

 - Grocery Store - NCD districts only

-- The NCD districts also have a provision for grocery stores to have limited/accessory food preparation for take-out (Section 703.2(b)(1)(C)(iii)), with no more than 500 square feet or 1/3 of the total floor area whichever is more restrictive for food preparation and service.
+- The NCD districts also have a provision for grocery stores to have limited/accessory food preparation for take-out (Section 703.2(d)).
 No seating is allowed.